jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ## Inheritance

 As with Java, C++ base classes can be extended.
-A dervied class does not inherit the base classes:
+A derived class does not inherit the base classes:

 + constructor
 + destructor